10 KPIs for Email Marketing You Should Be Tracking

 That's why it's never been a good time like now to strengthen your email marketing efforts.

-This guide will cover key KPIs for email marketing you should be tracking for your email marketing campaigns, including open rate, click-through rate, and conversion rate.
+This guide will cover key KPIs for email marketing that you should track for your campaigns, including open rate, click-through rate, and conversion rate.

 What Is a KPI in Email Marketing?